Xannadoo/carbon-cost-kaggle/results/results.md

 Ran for 11/200 then 4/200 Epochs
 ```
 CarbonTracker:
-Actual consumption for 1 epoch(s): # These results are actually for the whole 200 epochs
+Actual consumption for 1 epoch(s): # These results are actually for 4 epochs
         Time:   1:37:40
         Energy: 0.338987 kWh
         CO2eq:  32.058499 g